ScroogeD2/owmidiconverter/README.md

 - Open the [MIDI converter webpage.](https://scrooged2.github.io/owmidiconverter/converter)
 - Upload a MIDI file to the webpage, choose your settings (hover over the texts and read the tooltips for more information), and click Convert MIDI.

+*If you get a warning about a type 0 file, keep in mind that percussion may still exist in the converted data, causing the bots to play wrong notes.*

 If all goes well, you will get some info about the conversion, and a long string containing the custom game settings of the mode.
 Copy the string by pressing Copy to Clipboard, then open the Overwatch custom game settings screen.![gameSettingsImage](https://i.imgur.com/OqkaGqe.png)

 - Click on *Import Settings* to paste in the copied overwatch custom game settings.
 In case of an error, check what type it is: